 ET 525 Ethics of Bonhoeffer.
 A concentrated address to Bonhoeffer's ethics as a means of understanding how Jesus Christ can be served in the conflicts of this world.
-M.Div. core: ETH.

 ET 532 Method for Concreteness in Christian Ethics.
 An advanced seminar primarily for doctoral students open on the 500 level on a limited basis to qualified master's-level students.
 Crosslist: ET832.
 Prerequisite: Permission of instructor.